 - N Reports the number of cases in the active dataset.
 The reported number is not weighted.
-If no dataset is defined, then 'Unknown' is reported. - TEMPDIR Shows the path of the directory where temporary files are stored. - VERSION Shows the version of this installation of PSPP. - WARRANTY Show details of the lack of warranty for PSPP. - COPYING / LICENSE
+If no dataset is defined, then 'Unknown' is reported. - SYSTEM Shows information about how PSPP was built.
+This information is useful in bug reports.
+See Chapter 22 [Bugs], page 261, for details. - TEMPDIR Shows the path of the directory where temporary files are stored. - VERSION Shows the version of this installation of PSPP. - WARRANTY Show details of the lack of warranty for PSPP.

+COPYING / LICENSE

 Display the terms of PSPP's copyright licence (see Chapter 2 [License], page 2).
 Specifying SHOW without any subcommands is equivalent to SHOW ALL.